Newark Bears: The Bears of the Atlantic League

+Other notable alumni included Edgardo Alfonzo, Billy Ashley, Armando Benítez, Wes Chamberlain, Carl Everett, Keith Foulke, Jay Gibbons, Brian Giles, Pete Incaviglia, Lance Johnson, Jacque Jones, Jim Leyritz, Ramiro Mendoza, Hensley Meulens, Jamie Navarro, Alonzo Powell, Scott Spiezio, Daryle Ward, Scott Williamson and Craig Worthington.

 Rescue from bankruptcy and possible demise

 The Newark Bears, under former owner Marc Berson, filed Chapter 11 bankruptcy on October 24, 2008.
 The team's existence was almost compromised until the Bases Loaded Group, LLC purchased the team, guaranteeing a $1 million line of credit to the Atlantic League.
 The Bases Loaded Group consisted of executives from Philadelphia and New Jersey, some hailing from Newark.
 The primary leader of the group was Tom Cetnar, former General Manager of the Bears in 2001.
 He served as president and was a member of the ownership group.

 Move to the Can-Am League

 The Newark Bears joined the Canadian American Association of Professional Baseball on October 6, 2010.
 The Bears were one of three teams to join the league for the 2011 season, with the traveling New York Federals and the expansion Rockland Boulders.
 Newark was originally to be one of three cities to represent New Jersey in the Can-Am League along with Little Falls, home of the New Jersey Jackals, and Augusta, home of the Sussex Skyhawks.
 The Skyhawks, however, elected to stop operating after the 2010 season.

 In 2010, the Newark Bears were purchased by New Jersey radiologist Dr. Douglas Spiel and his partner, Danielle Dronet.

-The Can-Am League announced on November 28, 2013, that the Newark Bears would not operate in 2014, with the remaining four teams now a division in the American Association.
+The Can-Am League announced on November 28, 2013, the Newark Bears would not operate in 2014, with the remaining four teams now a division in the American Association.
 An auction for the team's assets was held on April 26, 2014.